 Decision analytics refers to a systematic, quantitative, iterative and interactive approach to addressing and evaluating important decision choices confronted by organisations in the private and public sector.
-This short course on ‘Spreadsheet based Decision Analytics’ is designed to provide basic understanding of the principles and practices of decision analytics, to introduce several decision-making tools for analysing complex decision problem environments, and for making appropriate decisions within that environment, and to strengthen the individual’s decision making skills.
+This short course on Advanced to Decision Analytics is designed to provide basic understanding of the principles and practices of decision analytics, to introduce several decision-making tools for analysing complex decision problem environments, and for making appropriate decisions within that environment, and to strengthen the individual’s decision making skills.

 The decision-making tools, that would be covered in this short course, are suitable for tactical and operational level decision problems.
-Typical examples of such problems include project selection, budget allocation, resource allocation and planning, transportation planning, and rostering and scheduling.
+Typical examples of such problems include project selection, budget allocation, resource allocation and planning, transportation planning, rostering and scheduling, forecasting, waiting line problems, and multiple objectives decision making.
 The course includes hands-on training with spreadsheet based tools for decision making.

 This course is divided into two modules as follows.

 Module 2: Advanced Topics Decision Analytics (2 days)

 Module 1 + Module 2: Advanced Decision Analytics

 The participants can do either Module 1 or both Modules.
 However, Module 1 is a prerequisite for Module 2.